JerryTseee/JerryTseee.github.io/_pages/about.md

 Yinghao Huang, Leo Ho, Dafei Qin, Mingyi Shi, **Wangpok Tse**, Taku Komura

 - The research proposes a multi-model dataset dubbed InterAct and uses a machine learning method to estimate interactive face expressions and body motions of two persons from their audio alone.
+I was responsible for the face mesh conversion process on Unreal Engine 5.
 </div>
 </div>